Ghenet/flowLog/README.md

 style.css – Styles for the entire application.​

-Contributing
+### 🤝 Contributing
-Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
-Whether it's a bug fix, new feature, or improvement to the UI, your input is appreciated.
+Pull requests are welcome!
+If you have suggestions for improvements, new features, or bug fixes:

+Fork the repo

+Create a new branch

+Submit a PR 🙌